learn-co-curriculum/phase-0-pac-1-programming-with-expressions/README.md

 `Hello, ${name}, with a rain chance of ${probabilityOfRain * 100}% and a temperature of ${temperatureInC}C we recommend that you ` + (rainPercentage > 0.3 ? "take an umbrella" : "enjoy this rain-free day") + `${temperatureInC >= 26 ? ' and watch out for heatstroke.' : ' and bask in this fine weather.'}`;
 ```

-Although this code works &mdash; JavaScript knows what we want it to do &mdash;
+Although this code works — JavaScript knows what we want it to do —
 that doesn't make it good code.
 Recall that programming is _conversation_, not
 just with the JavaScript engine but _also_ with other programmers or ourselves
 in the future.
 How easy is it to read the line of code that defines our return